 Create a Basic RDP Connection

-Below are instructions for creating RDP connections in Eggplant Test products.
+This page provides instructions for creating RDP connections in Eggplant Test applications.
 For an overview and prerequisites for using RDP connections, please read RDP Connections Overview and RDP Connection Prerequisites first.

 When you create an RDP connection, you need to supply the connection information for the Windows system you want to use as a SUT, along with any information required for the connection options you want to use.
-The following tables provide details about the information you need to supply to establish an RDP-type connection to a SUT.
-The following tables describe the information needed:
+The following tables provide details about the information you need to supply to establish an RDP-type connection to a SUT:

 - Basic RDP connections